 The "Newly Refurbished" Spirit of Niugini Liveaboard - A Floating Nightmare!

-Hoping to attract discerning divers, Tawali Resort announced in 2008 that after many months in dry dock the Spirit of Niugini was ready for charter.
+Hoping to attract discerning divers, Tawali Resort in Papua New Guinea announced in 2008 that after many months in dry dock the Spirit of Niugini was ready for charter.
 They claimed that the vessel underwent extensive refurbishment, including the installation of new interiors, revarnishing and a bright new paint job.
 They boasted a roomy dive deck, delicious dining, and tastefully furnished accommodations.
 The vessel was crewed by experienced local and international staff and her operations managed by people with extensive experience in cruise ship and hotel management who were themselves dedicated divers.
 Tawali Resort and this boat were partially owned by Bob Hollis, who was one of the founders of Oceanic, a manufacturer of dive gear.
 The local manager was Rob Vanderloos, who I understood did a wonderful job at Tawali Resort.
 He was also in the area to assist with the first charter after dry dock.

 Rainy season here is in January, February, and March, with April being cyclone season (most form in the Coral Sea and head south).
 Yet it had rained for two months non-stop before and through our trip.
-Nice weather would have been great, but it would not have helped the issues we experienced on this boat.
+Nice weather would have been great, but it would not have helped with the issues we experienced on this boat.
 This trip went down in history as being the worst live-aboard experience in my 30 years of diving.
 Not only did I go home very ill, but I took with me some of the worst dive trip stories imaginable.
 The notes in this report were written during the trip, so none of this was from fading memories.

 The boat doesn't look bad from the outside, but there was nothing good about this boat.